 Primary brand colors are used for type.
 On a white or light background, text should be dark gray or black.
 You can use green and blue for emphasis, headings and subheadings, intro or quotes.
 Additional colors are used less often, mostly to divide and label information.
 By adding color into typography you should clarify informational hierarchy and organization and elevate your communication style.

-Circe Bold is used for headings.
+Croc Bold is used for headings.
 The size depends on the nature of the message and the composition.
 Headings can be centered or aligned to the left, keeping approximately the same margins left and right.
 On wide formats the heading is placed on the left side.
 The proportions between the size and leading should be done proportionately, for example, 24pt / 28pt.
 If the size exceeds 72 pt, use the same spacing as the text size 72pt / 72pt.

-Circe Regular, Light - the main font used for text blocks.
-For subheadings, Circe Bold is applied, in smaller sizes relative to the heading.
+Croc Regular, Light - the main font used for text blocks.
+For subheadings, Croc Bold is applied, in smaller sizes relative to the heading.
 The text box must be centered or aligned to the center on the page.
 Left and right margins should have the same width, for example, 11pt / 15pt.
 A successful hierarchy uses a small set of size and weight combinations to both create points of focus and outline the typed content in an easily scannable structure.
 When in doubt, avoid the strong style.

 Evolved from the company’s iconic logotype, patterns are comprised of one of the basic geometric element – a line – that can be extracted and used as a graphic element.